 This banana coconut tapioca pudding recipe makes Cambodia’s chek ktis, a sweet and creamy aromatic dessert of stewed banana in coconut milk and tapioca pearls, that’s perfumed with star anise.
 Garnish with grated coconut, add a drizzle of coconut cream, and sprinkle with sesame seeds before serving.
 It’s sweet Cambodia in a bowl and it’s sublime.

-If you enjoyed our mango sago pudding recipe, you’re going to love this banana coconut tapioca pudding recipe, which will make you a deliciously simple yet much loved Cambodia dessert called chek ktis – chek means banana in Cambodia’s Khmer language, and ktis, or more correctly k’tis or k’tiss, means coconut and covers coconut milk and coconut cream.
+If you enjoyed our mango sago pudding recipe, you’re going to love this banana coconut tapioca pudding recipe, which makes one of my favourite Asian desserts.
+Our recipe makes a deliciously simple yet much loved Cambodian dessert called chek ktis – chek means banana in Cambodia’s Khmer language, and ktis, or more correctly k’tis or k’tiss, means coconut and covers coconut milk and coconut cream.

-I love how Cambodians shorten names – which is something we Australians have a tendency to do – as it makes my life so much easier when it comes to naming dishes for the Cambodian cookbook and culinary history we’re (still) working on (damn you, pandemic).
+I love how Cambodians shorten names – which is something we Australians have a tendency to do – as it makes my life so much easier when it comes to naming dishes for the Cambodian culinary history and cookbook we’re (still) working on.
 But, of course, chek ktis is so much more than banana in coconut milk.
 For me, it’s Cambodia in a bowl and it’s so good.

 Banana Coconut Tapioca Pudding Recipe with Sesame and Star Anise for Chek Ktis

-If you travelled to Siem Reap prior to the pandemic and dined at one of its many outstanding Cambodian restaurants, chance are high that if you saved room for dessert, you might have tried a variation of this banana in coconut milk with tapioca or sago.
+If you’ve travelled to Siem Reap and dined at one of the city’s many outstanding Cambodian restaurants, chance are high that if you saved room for dessert, you might have tried a variation of this banana in coconut milk with tapioca or sago.

 If you did a Cambodian cooking class in Siem Reap, then there’s an even greater chance that this was the Cambodian dessert you made and you probably have this banana coconut tapioca pudding recipe in the little cookbook you were given at the end of the class.